 Jenny shook off Naia’s hand and ran to her lion.

-“I’m sorry; my dad gave you to me but he didn’t tell me a name for you”.
+“I’m sorry lion.
+My dad gave you to me but he didn’t tell me a name for you”.

-The lion sat up and put its big paw on her shoulder, “He’d want you to name me.”
+The lion sat up and put its big paw lightly on her shoulder.
+“He’d want you to name me.”

 “She means as in Puss in Boots, that’s the book my mom is reading to her,” Daniel explained.

 “Is that okay?”
 Jenny asked with a sniffle.

 The lion’s golden eyes softened on her and he nodded, “Yes, I rather like it.
 Boots, sounds like a determined name.
 Boots can stomp and walk tough.
 Hmmm, yes, I think I can live with it.”